NCAA Division I Football Championship: Team selection

 At-large selections and seeding within the bracket are determined by the FCS Playoff Selection Committee, which consists of one athletic director from each conference with an automatic bid.
 As of the 2018 season, there were 10 conferences with automatic bids and the selection committee made 14 at-large selections.
 An 11th automatic bid was added as of the 2021 season, reducing the number of at-large selections to 13.
+The number of automatic bids was reduced back to 10 in 2022 (due to the Big South Conference and Ohio Valley Conference, which both previously sent their champions, merging their football operations into the OVC–Big South Football Association), but restored to 11 in 2025 following the Ivy League's decision to enter the FCS Playoff for the first time.

 Championship final

 The tournament culminates with the national final, played between the two remaining teams from the playoff bracket.
 Unlike earlier round games in each year's playoff, which are played at campus sites, the title game is played at a site predetermined by the NCAA, akin to how the NFL predetermines the site for each Super Bowl.
 Originally played in December, with the 2010 expansion to a 20-team field, the final moved to January, with two or three weeks between the semifinals and final.

 The inaugural title game was played in 1978 in Wichita Falls, Texas.
 The 1979 and 1980 games were held in Orlando, Florida, and Sacramento, California, respectively, and the game returned to Wichita Falls for 1981 and 1982.
 The games played in Wichita Falls were known as the Pioneer Bowl, while the game played in Sacramento was known as the Camellia Bowl—both names were used for various NCAA playoff games played in those locations, and were not specific to the I-AA championship.
 In 1983 and 1984, the game was played in Charleston, South Carolina.
 In 1985 and 1986, Tacoma, Washington, hosted the game, which the NCAA branded as the "Diamond Bowl".

 The 1987 and 1988 games were played in Pocatello, Idaho; and from 1989 through 1991, in Statesboro, Georgia.
 The 1992 through 1996 games were held in Huntington, West Virginia; and from 1997 through 2009, the title game was played in Chattanooga, Tennessee.

-Since 2010, the title game has been played in Frisco, Texas, a suburb north of Dallas, at Toyota Stadium, a multi-purpose stadium primarily used by FC Dallas of Major League Soccer.
+From 2010 through the 2024 season, the title game was played in Frisco, Texas, a suburb north of Dallas, at Toyota Stadium, a multi-purpose stadium primarily used by FC Dallas of Major League Soccer.
 The stadium was known as Pizza Hut Park until the day after the final of the 2011 season, and then as FC Dallas Stadium until September 2013.
 The original contract with Frisco began in the 2010 season and ran through the 2012 season.
-The contract has since been extended three times; first through the 2015 season, then through the 2019 season, and most recently through the 2024 season with an option for the 2025 season.
+The contract was extended three times; first through the 2015 season, then through the 2019 season, and finally through the 2024 season with an option for the 2025 season.